 Homeschool mom, you can do this!

-In fact, I am organizing a career and college fair right now called Life After High School that not only offers speakers and college presentations, but also is offering MORE, such as Skilled Trades, Gap year options, vocation discernment, and the Military!
+In fact, I am in the thick of organizing the 2nd Annual Career and College fair for the Catholic Teen right now called Life After High School that not only offers speakers and college presentations, but also is offering MORE, such as Skilled Trades, Gap year options, vocation discernment, and the Military!

 Top 10 Tips